MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-attach-cognitive-services.md

 1. Using the Azure portal, or the [Skillset 2024-11-01-preview REST API](/rest/api/searchservice/skillsets/create-or-update?view=rest-searchservice-2024-11-01-preview&preserve-view=true), or an Azure SDK beta package that provides the syntax, configure a skillset to use an identity:

    + The managed identity used on the connection belongs to the search service.
-   + It can be either a system managed identity (identity=null) or a user managed identity.
+   + The identity can be a system managed or a user assigned.
-   + The managed identity must have **Cognitive Services User** permissions on the Azure AI multiservice account.
+   + The identity must have **Cognitive Services User** permissions on the Azure AI resource.
-   + The `@odata.type` is always `#Microsoft.Azure.Search.AIServicesByIdentity`.
+   + `@odata.type` is always `#Microsoft.Azure.Search.AIServicesByIdentity`.
-   + the `subdomainUrl` is the endpoint of your Azure AI multi-service account and it can be in [any region that's jointly supported](search-region-support.md#azure-public-regions) by Azure AI Search and Azure AI services.
+   + `subdomainUrl` is the endpoint of your Azure AI multi-service resoruce.
+It can be in [any region that's jointly supported](search-region-support.md#azure-public-regions) by Azure AI Search and Azure AI services.

 As with keys, the details you provide about the Azure AI Services resource are used for billing, not connections.
 All API requests made by Azure AI Search to Azure AI services for built-in skills processing continue to be internal and managed by Microsoft.